russell/cl-git/doc/references.rst

 Listing
 ~~~~~~~

-To list references LIST-OBJECTS is used.
+To list references :cl:symbol:`LIST-OBJECTS` is used.
+It returns a
+list of the references as CLOS objects.

 .. cl:method:: list-objects reference common-lisp:t